-This basic chocolate cake recipe results in a modestly named dessert that elicits reactions far more impassioned than its humble name would lead you to believe.
-Really.
-We’re hearing a lot of folks say this recipe creates what is easily one of the best darned chocolate cakes they’ve ever tasted, let alone made themselves.
-Go on, make the recipe for yourself.
-But before you do, let’s hear some applause for Emily Luchetti, the spectacularly talented pastry chef and cookbook author who also brought us the Basic White Cake recipe that so many of you deemed the best white cake you’d ever made.
-Kissing cousins, that’s what these recipes are.
+This basic chocolate cake may be modestly named but it elicits reactions far more impassioned than its humble name would lead you to believe.
+We’re hearing a lot of folks say this is easily one of the best darned chocolate cakes they’ve ever experienced, let alone made themselves, and that it’s become their go-to birthday cake.
+Its creator, pastry chef Emily Luchetti, explains it can easily be varied with different frostings so that it seems a little different each time, just like Luchetti’s Basic White Cake that so many of you deemed the absolute best as well.–Renee Schettler

-- 3/4 cup cocoa powder, plus more for the pans
+- 3/4 cup natural cocoa powder, plus more for the pans

 - 3/4 cup cold water